 #8.
 Antidepressants have serious side-effects.

 Like any other medications, antidepressants also have several side-effects which can range from nausea, fatigue, headache and dry mouth to low sex drive.
-More than half of the people on antidepressants report side-effects.
+More than half of the people on these medications report side-effects.
 However, they are less common after the initial weeks of treatment.
 But if you have severe side-effects such as dizziness, insomnia, nausea, dry mouth, constipation, blurred vision, lack of sexual desire, or epileptic fits, see your psychiatrist or therapist immediately.
 The symptoms such as increased heartbeat, palpitations, yellowing of the skin, and itchy skin could indicate heart or liver damage, which is a sign that you should consult your doctor.

 Depression and other common mental disorders: global health estimates.
 Geneva: World Health Organization; 2017.